 - Assistance with the registration of a security interest under the Personal Property Securities Act 1999.
 This will provide a supplier of goods a priority in the case of a customer’s liquidation.

 - The drafting of an appropriate sales agreement, so that the terms of trade are a part of the contract made with each customer, ensuring that a customer’s obligation to pay is legally enforceable.

 The next step for a business is to deal with disputes that arise when a customer doesn’t meet their payment obligations.
 We can use our mediation skills to recover payment before more formal legal proceedings are required.

-If there is still a payment problem after this step, the debt may have to be recovered by debt collection, using tribunal and court processes on a defended and undefended basis.
+If there is still a payment problem after this step, the debt may have to be recovered by credit recovery service, using tribunal and court processes on a defended and undefended basis.
 In taking such action we act promptly and cost-effectively:

 - We work in conjunction with you, ideally basing our actions on soundly based terms of trade and our dispute resolution skills.

 - If required, we will take full advantage of the tribunal and court processes available to us.

 It may be possible for a debtor to enter into an insolvency proposal or corporate compromise with the majority of its creditors before the recovery processes are completed.
 In many instances, such agreements can provide a better outcome for all the creditors concerned over unilateral collection proceedings.
 We are able to advise accordingly on these arrangements.